Last updated: July 5, 2026

 What the Checker Leaves Out

-The tool divides rise by run, applies arctan for degrees, and compares the result against published guideline ranges.
-It does not perform geotechnical stability analysis, model soil shear strength, account for drainage or surcharge loads, or verify ADA compliance beyond slope percentage (landings, handrails, and cross-slope are separate requirements).
-For any slope that supports a structure or exceeds 2 : 1, have a licensed geotechnical engineer evaluate the design.
+The tool compares a grade against published guideline ranges.
+It doesn’t perform geotechnical stability analysis, model soil shear strength, account for drainage or surcharge loads, or verify full ADA compliance (landings, handrails, and cross-slope are separate requirements beyond the slope percentage).
+Once a slope carries a structure or passes 2 : 1, the call belongs to a licensed geotechnical engineer, not a guideline table.

-Need to convert rise and run into percent grade and figure out drainage direction?
-Run the slope and grade calculator.
-Estimating earthwork volumes to reshape a hillside?
+Need to convert rise and run into percent grade, or work out which way the ground drains?
+Use the slope and grade calculator.
+Reshaping a hillside and want the earthwork volumes?
 Try the cut-and-fill balance tool.
-Planning a retaining wall where the grade is too steep?
+Planning a wall where the grade is too steep to hold?
 Use the retaining wall estimator.